Joining the fight against COVID-19

 Early in the pandemic, we quickly geared up to provide the infrastructure and support for COVID-19 research.
 We established a research rapid response team with our Institutional Review Board and Critical Care Research Center.
 This helped us quickly and safely get critical COVID-19 studies in place.

-Our Office of Health Professional Education organized biweekly COVID-19 case studies, creating a forum for discussion and learning about COVID-19 patients within our care system.
-They also developed a curriculum for clinicians to prepare for the surge of incoming patients.
+Our Office of Health Professional Education organized COVID-19 case studies, creating a forum for discussion and learning about COVID-19 patients within our care system.
+They also developed a curriculum for clinicians to prepare for surges of incoming patients.
 These initiatives have been critical to learning and adapting to the evolving nature of the pandemic.

 Phase 3 clinical trial for a COVID-19 vaccine